David Grondin: Career

 Grondin, featuring as a winger, played in 1994 for Saint-Étienne in his youth career.
 He then left Les Verts to join Arsenal in 1998 for £500,000.
-While at the Gunners, Grondin was loaned back out to Saint Etienne in 1999.
-He also had loan spells at AS Cannes in 2000 as well as K.S.K.
-Beveren of the Belgian First Division A a season later.
-Grondin only made four appearances for Arsenal in all competitions.
-He played one Premiership match for Arsenal, starting in a 0-0 draw against Liverpool in January 1999.
+While at the Gunners, Grondin was loaned back out to Saint Étienne in 1999.
+He also had loan spells at Cannes in 2000 as well as Beveren of the Belgian First Division A a season later.
+Grondin made four appearances for Arsenal in all competitions.
+He played one Premiership match for Arsenal, starting in a 0–0 draw against Liverpool in January 1999.

 After leaving Arsenal, Grondin joined Scottish side Dunfermline Athletic, initially on loan before signing permanently in 2003.
-At Dunfermline, Grondin scored once, against Rangers in the Scottish Cup.
+At Dunfermline, he scored once, against Rangers in the Scottish Cup.
 While at Dunfermline he also played in the 2004 Scottish Cup Final, where he received a runners-up medal.
-In 2004 he moved to Ligue 2 club Stade Brestois.
-On 6 August 2009, Mons signed the French left-back from KV Mechelen.
-Grondin then stayed at Mons for the following season.
+In 2004 he moved to Ligue 2 club Brest.
+On 6 August 2009, he signed for Mons from KV Mechelen, staying for the following season.
 He then made the switch to F.C.
 Brussels, where he ended his footballing career.